amarienko/Terraform-AWS-EC2-Instances/README.md

 The module supports the creation of instances of two types `Linux` and `Windows`.

-### Module Usage
+<h3 id="usage">Module Usage</h3>

 To use the module you need to add the following module definition block in the root module.
-This is a short example of a module definition, more detailed information about the parameters passed to the module is described in the module [Inputs]() section.
+This is a short example of a module definition, more detailed information about the parameters passed to the module is described in the module [Inputs](#inputs) section.

 ```hcl
 /*